 By carefully utilizing these tactics, CEFs can regularly achieve payouts two to three times the market average… and sometimes more.
-I count 117 stock-based CEFs that currently offer yields in excess of 6%.
+At last count, there were more than a hundred stock-based CEFs offering yields in excess of 6%.
 And there are even more in the bond category.

 CEFs are almost universally more expensive than ETFs (most charge 1% to 2% annually).
 But don't pay any more than you have to.
 Remember that management and administration fees can erode the value of your portfolio over time.
 With a wide selection of funds available, there is no reason to invest in one that is handicapped by excessive expenses.

 Unlike ETFs, whose share prices tightly hug their portfolio net asset values (NAVs) at all times, CEF prices can diverge from the value of their underlying portfolio holdings.
 Sometimes they trade at a premium, but discounts are more common.

 Take the BlackRock Resources and Commodities (NYSE: BCX).
 The fund has an NAV of $9.14 per share, but is currently trading around $8 per share.
 That's a wide 13% discount, meaning the portfolio holdings can be bought for just 87 cents on the dollar.

 It's more important to view these discounts relative to the fund's historical norms, rather than in absolute terms.
 In this case, BCX's 3-year average discount, according to Morningstar, is only 0.28%.
 Ideally, you want to look for situations where the price suddenly swings way outside of normal.

 These pricing discrepancies are often short-lived.
 When it happens, you can often profit as the fund's price converges back with NAV -- even if the stocks and bonds in the portfolio remain flat.